Michel Clérié

+Michel Clérié (born 28 September 1947), is a Haitian senator for the district of the Grand'Anse department.
+He is a member of the finance, industry, tourism, and public works committees.

 Biography

 Michel Clérié was born in Haiti on 28 September 1947, and attended Institution Saint-Louis de Gonzague high school; he later attended Roger Anglade College, and after went to New York where he studied business administration.
 He returned to Haiti in 1974 and created and presided Fishermen Quarters S.A., a leading company in the fishing industry.